 Your device uses radio signals to connect to networks.
 Find more details on minimizing radio frequency exposure.

 Medical Device Interference

-Your device uses radios and other components that emit electromagnetic fields, and also contains magnets near the speaker and various other locations to support use with a separate keyboard accessory.
+Your device uses radios and other components that emit electromagnetic fields, and also contains magnets.
 These electromagnetic fields and magnets may interfere with pacemakers and other implanted medical devices.
-If you have questions about using your Google device with or near your pacemaker or other implanted medical device, consult your healthcare provider before using Pixel Slate.
-If you suspect your device is interfering with your pacemaker or other implanted medical devices, turn off your Google device, move it away from your medical device and consult your physician for information specific to your medical device.
+If you have questions about using your Google device with or near your pacemaker or other implanted medical device, consult your healthcare provider before using Pixelbook Go.
+If you suspect your device is interfering with your pacemaker or other implanted medical devices, turn off your Google device and consult your physician for information specific to your medical device.

 This device operates using radio signals and may not establish or maintain a connection in all conditions.
 Wireless devices may not be reliable for emergency communications.
 While some jurisdictions transmit emergency information over wireless networks, your device may not always receive these communications depending upon network connectivity.

 Ergonomics and Comfort

 To optimize comfort based on principles of ergonomics, notebook computers are suited for short-time use, unless used with an external keyboard.
 An external display may also be required to attain working conditions comparable to a workstation.